Teja220/Real-Time-Sign-Translation/README.md

 ## Project Overview

-This project implements a real-time sign language translation system that captures hand gestures through a webcam and converts them into meaningful text or speech output.
+This project implements a real-time sign language translation system that captures hand gestures through a webcam and converts them into meaningful text output.
 By leveraging MediaPipe Holistic for landmark detection and employing dual model architecture (GRU and MLP), the system delivers accurate and responsive sign language interpretation.

 ## Repository Contents